 Now, the council and Public Works staff are taking a closer look at the change orders and considering the city's legal options.
-Public Works officials Monday said the city has brought in three consultants to help evaluate the change orders and potential claims.
-The city's contract administrator, Turner Construction, also brought in a senior-level employee to help the department manage and control the project, Interim Public Works Director Mike Sartor said.
+At a Monday discussion of the project, Public Works Department officials said the city has brought in three consultants to help evaluate the change orders and potential claims.
+The city's contract administrator, Turner Construction, also brought in a senior-level person to help the department manage and control the project, Interim Public Works Director Mike Sartor said.

 The three consulting contracts total $65,000, out of which $6,700 has already been spent.